 All graphics, icons, illustrations are expertly chosen, crafted and implemented.

-The branding is on point and approriate for the subject matter.
-It not only grounds but also add more depth to the project.
+The branding is on point and appropriate for the subject matter.
+It not only grounds, but also adds more depth to the project.

 English Language Proficiency